 - Mix all the ingredients in the half or gallon mason jar with a large spoon.
 Leaving at least a quarter of the jar empty, fill with water and stir.
 The grains will soak up a lot of the water.

 - Loosely set a lid on the jar and place in a baking pan or dish to catch overflow.
-The fermented feed expands a lot, so make sure to leave lots of room.
+The fermented chicken feed expands a lot, so make sure to leave lots of room.

 - Make sure all the food is under water.
 Mold may grow if the water level isn’t high enough.
 Monitor the mixture to make sure there is plenty of water.

-- Leave on the counter or in a warm spot for 12-48 hours, or until mixture has significantly expanded.
+- Leave on the counter or in a warm spot for 1-2 days, or until mixture has significantly expanded.
 You’ll know when you come down one morning and it’s overflowing that it’s done!
 Make sure you put the jar in a dish to catch the water.

 - Pour the excess water out of the top of the jar, stir, and refrigerate.